Berlingen, Switzerland: Transport

 Berlingen sits on the Lake Line between Schaffhausen and Rorschach and is served by the St. Gallen S-Bahn at Berlingen railway station.

+Berlingen has a landing stage.
+Between spring and autumn, the URh offers regular boat services on the High Rhine and Untersee between Schaffhausen and Kreuzlingen, via Konstanz.

 Education

 The entire Swiss population is generally well educated.
-In Berlingen about 76.9% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Berlingen about 76.9% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Berlingen is home to the Berlingen combined municipal and primary school district.
 In the Berlingen District there are 34 students who are in kindergarten or the primary level.
 There are 10 children in the kindergarten, and the average class size is 10.
 Of the children in kindergarten, 5 or 50.0% are female, 1 or 10.0% are not Swiss citizens and 1 or 10.0% do not speak German natively.
 The lower and upper primary levels begin at about age 5-6 and last for 6 years.
 There are 19 children in who are at the lower primary level and 15 children in the mid and upper primary level.
 At the lower primary level, there are 8 children or 42.1% of the total population who are female, 4 or 21.1% are not Swiss citizens and 2 or 10.5% do not speak German natively.
 In the upper primary level, there are 6 or 40.0% who are female, 4 or 26.7% are not Swiss citizens and 2 or 13.3% do not speak German natively.